utyvert/Notes/OOP.md

 # Object Oriented Programming

-**Fundamental Goal in OOP:** Data and Functionality
+**Fundamental Goal in OOP:** Data and Functionality.

-*In example:* User data is data / 'Increment' is functionality
+*In example:* User data is data / 'Increment' is functionality.

 Everytime you run a function in Javascript, you create a new execution context.